-As the health care system continues to enhance telemedicine capabilities and as federal and state governments extend waivers through the duration of the pandemic, it may be possible to retain some of the achievements of an expanded virtual health care system to address underlying access to care challenges and enhance the quality of remote care for SUD.
-The Centers for Medicare and Medicaid Services (CMS) has indicated that it will explore opportunities to permanently maintain expanded virtual health and reimbursement for telemedicine through Medicare.26 If current virtual health policies are shown to be effective, permanent policies could have a monumental impact on the accessibility of MOUD/MAT—and health care more broadly—long after the pandemic is over.
+As the healthcare system continues to enhance telemedicine capabilities and as federal and state governments extend waivers through the duration of the pandemic, it may be possible to retain some of the achievements of an expanded virtual healthcare system to address underlying access to care challenges and enhance the quality of remote care for SUD.
+The Centers for Medicare and Medicaid Services (CMS) has indicated that it will explore opportunities to permanently maintain expanded virtual health and reimbursement for telemedicine through Medicare.26 If current virtual health policies are shown to be effective, permanent policies could have a monumental impact on the accessibility of MOUD/MAT—and healthcare more broadly—long after the pandemic is over.

 An explosion of data-sharing technologies, new analytical tools, and unconventional partnerships can unlock better population and personal health management.

-5G networks are redefining sharing of health care data by enabling large sets of data to be shared through virtual health platforms in real time and transforming the ways we use health records, diagnostics, telemedicine, and more.
+5G networks are redefining sharing of healthcare data by enabling large sets of data to be shared through virtual health platforms in real time and transforming the ways we use health records, diagnostics, telemedicine and more.

-Today, many people feel empowered to collect and analyze their own health data: Deloitte’s 2020 global health care consumer survey found that 42% of US consumers used technologies including websites, smartphones, fitness trackers, or other personal medical devices to measure data about their health and fitness.
+Today, many people feel empowered to collect and analyse their own health data: Deloitte’s 2020 global healthcare consumer survey found that 42% of US consumers used technologies including websites, smartphones, fitness trackers, or other personal medical devices to measure data about their health and fitness.
 In 2020, about half of those consumers shared their health data with their doctor.
-New population-level data and better personal health data can better equip providers and improve patient experiences during behavioral health and SUDs visits, whether virtual or in person.
+New population-level data and better personal health data can better equip providers and improve patient experiences during behavioural health and SUDs visits, whether virtual or in person.
 These new insights, combined with blended data and machine learning/AI, can be used to enhance care for individuals—streamlining intake processes and reducing provider time spent on paperwork, assisting with the identification and selection of the best strategies for intervention, and supporting case management and care coordination between multiple providers, for example.
-Data-driven personalization of care has particularly salient implications for SUD treatment, which can be complicated by co-occurring mental and physical health issues as well as by social stigma.
-Data-informed treatment that uses new data-sharing flexibilities or large data sets from novel sources could help create customized treatment plans and intervention strategies for individuals with any health need, including OUD.
-As public sector health and human services and private health care continue to move toward advanced data interoperability between different systems, automated data exchange between clinicians, consumers, and other data sets can help fill in the gaps for better public health decision-making at the population or community level.
+Data-driven personalisation of care has particularly salient implications for SUD treatment, which can be complicated by co-occurring mental and physical health issues as well as by social stigma.
+Data-informed treatment that uses new data-sharing flexibilities or large data sets from novel sources could help create customised treatment plans and intervention strategies for individuals with any health need, including OUD.
+As public sector health and human services and private healthcare continue to move toward advanced data interoperability between different systems, automated data exchange between clinicians, consumers, and other data sets can help fill in the gaps for better public health decision-making at the population or community level.

-As personal health data tools and applications become more accessible and interoperable, including when new data is available, and as COVID-19 continues to change the health data landscape, providers likely will be better equipped to provide holistic care for OUD and other complex health care needs that take into account the “whole person.”
+As personal health data tools and applications become more accessible and interoperable, including when new data is available, and as COVID-19 continues to change the health data landscape, providers likely will be better equipped to provide holistic care for OUD and other complex healthcare needs that take into account the “whole person.”